mifi/ezshare/README.md

 - Handles a LOT of files
 - Auto ZIPs directories on-the-fly
 - Two-way sharing of clipboard
-- The web client works on all major platforms, including iOS and Android (server must run on a Mac/Windows/Linux computer)
+- The web client works on all major platforms, including iOS and Android (however the server must run on a Mac/Windows/Linux computer)
+- Video/image playback and slideshows

 ## Install (with Node.js / npm)